NRLParticipation/NRL-Cookbook/docs/club-committee/volunteer-strategy.md

 ---

-## Low complexity: Volunteer Strategy Prompt
+## Low complexity: Volunteer strategy prompt

 Ideal when you need a fast framework to brief committee members or volunteers on next steps.